-Continuing Education classes, also known as "noncredit," are financially supported by the state of California and are offered tuition-free.
-Continuing Education classes are designed to provide students with a high-quality learning experience.
+School of Personal and Professional Learning classes, also known as "noncredit," are financially supported by the state of California and are offered tuition-free.
+The classes are designed to provide students with a high-quality learning experience.
 Tuition-free classes include GED Preparation, ESL (English as a Second Language) and Citizenship Courses.
 These classes are offered as the State's funding agenda permits.
 Some courses may require a materials fee or the purchase of a textbook.
 These classes do not earn college credit.
-For more information please call the Continuing Education Office at (661) 362-3304 or visit www.canyons.edu/CE.
+For more information please call the School of Personal and Professional Learning at (661) 362-3304 or visit www.canyons.edu/CE.